I Love You, Man

-I Love You, Man is a 2009 American romantic comedy film written and directed by John Hamburg, based on a script by Larry Levin.
-The film stars Paul Rudd as a friendless man looking for a best man for his upcoming wedding while his new best friend (Jason Segel) is straining his relationship with his bride (Rashida Jones).
+I Love You, Man is a 2009 American bromantic comedy film written and directed by John Hamburg, based on a script by Larry Levin.
+The film stars Paul Rudd as a friendless man struggling to find a best man for his upcoming wedding, and the new best friend (Jason Segel) he finds strains his relationship with his fiancée (Rashida Jones).

-The film was released theatrically in the United States on March 20, 2009, to mostly positive reviews.
+The film was produced by DreamWorks Pictures, De Line Pictures, Bernard Gayle Productions and The Montecito Picture Company and released theatrically in the United States by Paramount Pictures on March 20, 2009, to mostly positive reviews.
 The film grossed $92 million on a $40 million budget.
 It marked the third collaboration between Segel and Rudd, after Knocked Up (2007) and Forgetting Sarah Marshall (2008).

 Plot

 Peter Klaven, a Los Angeles real estate agent, proposes to his girlfriend Zooey Rice, and she accepts.
 He does not have any close male friends to share the news with, only family and female acquaintances.
 After overhearing her friends' concern over his lack of guy friends, Peter decides he needs to find some to have a best man for the wedding.

 Peter turns to his gay younger brother, Robbie, for advice on meeting men.
 He makes a series of overtures toward various men, including Barry, the persistently hot-headed husband of Zooey's friend Denise.
 Barry is not fond of Peter, and Peter, after winning a beer-drinking contest, inadvertently projectile-vomits on Barry.

 Feeling rejected, Peter gives up on the best man search.
 At an open house at Lou Ferrigno's mansion, which he is trying to sell, he meets Sydney Fife, an investor who is attending the show to pick up divorced women and take advantage of the free food.
 They become friends, bonding over their mutual adoration of the rock band Rush.
 Peter introduces Sydney to Zooey at their engagement party, but a nervous Sydney makes an awkward toast which includes veiled encouragement for Zooey to perform oral sex on Peter.

 The next night, Peter attends a Rush concert with Sydney, on the condition that he bring Zooey.
 During the concert, she feels ignored by them.
 The next day, while shopping for tuxedos, Sydney asks Peter why he is marrying Zooey, and also asks for an $8,000 loan.
 After some thought, Peter decides to lend Sydney the money, and later asks him to be his best man.
 Zooey, meanwhile, has become suspicious of Sydney.
 Peter tells her that he lent Sydney money and asks her if she knows why they are getting married, since he had no answer to Sydney's question (not aware the question was supposed to stay between him and Sydney).
 Hurt and angry, Zooey leaves.